 Transport to ski resorts

 If you buy a snow sports package tour, transportation is often included — so you can score a great deal.
-For those going it alone, we have some handy articles about car rental, those economical Japan Rail passes visitors love, and the Seishun 18 ticket (though it’s limited to certain periods of the year).
+For those going it alone, we have some handy articles about car rental, the Japan Rail passes, and the Seishun 18 ticket (though it’s limited to certain periods of the year).

 Accommodation

-Again, package deals can offer great value if you’re doing an overnight trip to one of Tokyo’s nearest resorts, but if you live here, city-owned cabins are a good deal, often close to ski resorts, and much cheaper than high-end resort hotels.
-Some areas also have hostels and many have pensions or minshuku (Japanese-style pensions) that are cheaper and more charismatic than big hotels.
+Again, package deals can offer great value if you’re doing an overnight trip to one of Tokyo’s nearest resorts.
+If you live here, city-owned cabins are a good deal, often close to ski resorts, and much cheaper than high-end resort hotels.
+Some areas also have hostels, and many have pensions or minshuku (Japanese-style pensions) that are cheaper and more charismatic than big hotels.